Nationwide Building Society : Redemption Statement Request

 This guidance refers to some of the circumstances which can produce errors and problems, and the consequences which this can have for the solicitor in the conveyancing transaction.
 It also suggests certain practical measures designed to reduce problems in this area.
 An extract of that guidance note (which is generic and not specific to Nationwide Building Society) on redemption statements is as follows:

-Can you chase Nationwide Building Society for my redemption statement?
+When is the optimal time to contact Nationwide Building Society for a redemption statement?

 I require a statement from the beginning of the financial year up to the date that my mortgage was fully repaid.
 Does a redemption statement from Nationwide Building Society contain this information?